12 Unforgettable Things To Do In Staunton, Virginia - Karta.com

 During my visits, I’ve found the Blue Ridge Parkway to be the perfect retreat, offering a serene escape into nature.

-9. Visit the Woodrow Wilson Presidential Library and Museum
+9. Woodrow Wilson Presidential Library and Museum

 Discover the life and legacy of America’s 28th president at the Woodrow Wilson Presidential Library and Museum.
 Located in Wilson’s birthplace, the museum offers a fascinating glimpse into his personal and political journey through exhibits featuring personal artifacts, documents, and multimedia presentations.

 Take a guided tour of Wilson’s restored birthplace, which captures the charm of the era, and enjoy a peaceful stroll through the beautifully maintained gardens.
-The library also provides extensive collections of Wilson’s papers for history enthusiasts.
+The library also provides an extensive collection of Wilson’s papers for history enthusiasts.
 My visit left me impressed by how the museum balances Wilson’s personal and presidential stories.

 10. Wine Tasting at Nearby Vineyards